 Unfortunately, clothes are treated as single waste items, which obviously causes huge sustainability issues.
 On one hand we throw our garments easily ‘away’ while on the other hand we purchase new garments made from new resources.
 Shouldn’t we be able to close the loop and start imitating nature with its beautiful designed ecosystems and reuse this garment waste?

-Did you know that currently only about 15% of the wasted textile material is recycled and most part of this is being downcycled?
+Did you know that currently only about 15% of the wasted textile material is recycled, with the majority of this being downcycled?
 This means that the recycled textile is of lower quality and functionality than the original material.
 Often, it’s used as car stuffing or cleaning cloths.
 Rarely is it upcycled into new high quality, functional garments again.

 But how come we see more and more fashion brands offering items from recycled textiles?
 What’s this about?
 Is it another type of greenwashing or can we really trust that these materials are more sustainable than materials that come from ‘virgin’ resources?
 When a brand sells for example ‘contains recycled cotton’ garments or ‘made from recycled polyester’ you should keep these things in mind: